 Robert Lippoth Biography

 Robert Lippoth specializes in creating astoundingly beautiful custom koa wood furniture.
-For the past 11 years, Robert has worked from his wood shop on the pristine island of Maui Hawaii.
+Since 1998, Robert has worked from his wood shop on the pristine island of Maui Hawaii.
 The koa wood furniture he creates is made from endemic and indigenous wood species found in Hawaii.
 As a skilled craftsman, he believes in using only the best grade curly koa wood and local Hawaiian wood.
 His signature style mimics flowing lines, tapers and curves found in nature.
 As a result of careful attention to detail and hard work, Robert is known for creating heirloom quality koa wood furniture that reflects the awe-inspiring colors, harmony, and beauty of the Hawaiian islands.

 Robert has a Bachelor of Fine Arts degree in Woodworking and Furniture Design from Rochester Institute of Technology in New York.
 His expertise also includes Interior Design, and Architectural Millwork.